msomea/escrowtz/README.md

 # Escrow Tz
-Problem
-In today's digital marketplace, trust is a major concern for both buyers and sellers.
+Problem: In today's digital marketplace, trust is a major concern for both buyers and sellers.
 With the rise of online transactions, there's an increasing risk of fraud, disputes, and misunderstandings between parties.
 Traditional payment methods often lack transparency and security, leaving users vulnerable to scams and disputes.

-Solution
-Escrow Tz provides a secure and transparent platform for facilitating online transactions.
+Solution: Escrow Tz provides a secure and transparent platform for facilitating online transactions.
 By acting as a trusted third party, we ensure that both buyers and sellers can engage in transactions with confidence.
 Here's how it works:

 Secure Transactions: We hold funds in escrow until both parties fulfill their obligations, providing assurance to both the buyer and the seller.